SAP-samples/btp-cap-multitenant-saas/docu/4-expert/backup-database-containers/README.md

 ## 3. Export an existing container

 3.1.
-Find the ID of the consumer tenant of which you want to export using the Subscription Management Dashboard.
+Find the ID of the consumer tenant of which you want to export using the SAP BTP Subscription Management Dashboard.
+Click on your SaaS Registry service instance to open the Dashboard.

 [<img src="./images/export_010.png" width="500" />](./images/export_010.png?raw=true)